-The conditions of the covered bonds, of the bonds issued within the scope of securitisation operations, and cash bonds are described in Annex I, and those of the subordinated liabilities in Annex II.
+The conditions of the covered bonds issued within the scope of securitisation operations and of other subordinated liabilities are presented in Annexes I and II, respectively.

-Between May 2008 and June 2021, the Bank undertook twenty-six covered-bond issuances under the €12.5 billion Covered Bonds Programme.
-As at June 30, 2020, and December 31, 2020, the covered bonds had an autonomous assets and liabilities consisting of:
+Between May 2008 and June 2021, the Group undertook twenty-six covered-bond issuances under the €12.5 billion Covered Bonds Programme.
+As at June 30, 2021, and December 31, 2020, the covered bonds had an autonomous assets and liabilities consisting of: